Velocidex/velociraptor-docs/content/docs/overview/deployment/rbac/_index.md

 You should have a valid SSL Cert and Avatar provided by Google OAuth2

-{{% notice tip Velociraptor %}}
+{{% notice tip "Velociraptor Internals" %}}

-Velociraptor internals, the file store: Velociraptor uses a filestore abstraction to store data.
+Velociraptor uses a filestore abstraction to store data.
 By default, we use a simple directory structure in the filesystem.
-Having simple files simplifies data retention, data migration, backups etc.  Makes it easy to integrate with another system (use scp or rsync to just copy files around).
+Having simple files simplifies data retention, data migration, backups etc.  Simple filesystem also makes it easy to integrate with another system (use scp or rsync to just copy files around).
 If files are deleted, Velociraptor will just recreate them - it is safe to just remove everything!

 {{% /notice %}}